Isle of Coll

 The official Caledonian Macbrayne website lists all the current ferry timetables in detail.
 Winter timetables may have few sailings.
 Vehicle reservation required - telephone 08705 650000.

 CalMac also operates a day cruise from Oban to Coll in association with a local driver-guide.
-This package is available Sundays, Mondays, Wednesdays from 2 April - 22 October 2017, and includes the ferry and a guided tour of the island.
+This package is available Sundays and Wednesdays during the summer, and includes the ferry and a guided tour of the island.
 Visit the CalMac ferry web site for details.
 Non-landing cruises and evening dinner cruises from Oban are also available.

 You can fly from Glasgow to the neighbouring island of Tiree most days via Flybe.
 After that, you need to get the ferry over to Coll (about an hour from Tiree).